-Change & Strategy
+Change Management Videos & Courses

 In a business environment of fast-moving markets, global supply chains, and dynamic technologies, executing strategy is becoming increasingly difficult.
 (DVD or Video Streaming)

 How do you take an idea and turn it into a 100-million dollar enterprise—seemingly overnight?
 Based on five years of academic research, Amy Wilkinson has isolated six entrepreneurial skills that can carry an idea from start-up to scale in the midst of this rapidly changing economy.
-Free Online Preview

 (Available for Video Streaming) Most companies today face a fundamental problem: the disconnect between what they aspire to do and what they can actually accomplish.
 CEO’s are worried about their differentiation in a world that is increasingly hard to compete in.
 But are they creating strategies without fully understanding what the organization is capable of delivering?